Controlling access to files

 Full paths beginning with a letter (i.e., E:\Data\Backup) are not supported if the Volume type is remote or removable.

-Stormshield highly recommends using the EsaRoots path roots provided in SES Evolution instead of drive letters (i.e., C:\, etc.), as these letters may vary from one workstation to another.NOTE
+Stormshield strongly recommends the use of EsaRoots path roots provided by SES Evolution instead of drive letters (i.e., C:\...).
+In fact, these letters may differ from one workstation to another.NOTE

 You can enter a path that contains the letter of a local hard disk or SSD drive in this field.
 However, if users change the letter of the drive or add one, you must restart the workstation or modify the policy that the agent applies so that the drive can be detected. - Choose the type of volume on which the file or file type is located.